MATHEMATICS

 Aims Of The Curriculum

 Through the study of Mathematics, we endeavour to create students who have the passion, intrigue and resilience necessary to take on the problems of the world around them.
-By emphasising a strong base of logic and reason, we would hope to build in to our students a rigour in their approach to solving problems and proving ideas.
+By emphasising a strong base of logic and reason, we would hope to build into our students a rigour in their approach to solving problems and proving ideas.
 Through equipping them with the language and tools required, we would hope to see them communicate these ideas to a wider audience with clarity and precision.
 Mathematics is for all, and we would embrace a strong ethos of inclusion as well as challenge.
 We would look to celebrate all students as they move towards becoming curious, rigorous, resilient problem solvers.

 Curriculum Content At Key Stage 3